DeDe Lattimore

-Devekeyan "DeDe" Lattimore (born January 30, 1991) is an American former professional football linebacker.
-He played college football at the University of South Florida.
+Devekeyan "DeDe" Lattimore (born January 30, 1991) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the South Florida Bulls.
 He has been a member of the Chicago Bears and Saskatchewan Roughriders.

 Early life

 Lattimore played running back and linebacker at Cedar Shoals High School. in Athens, Georgia.
 He recorded 96 tackles, four sacks and four forced fumbles his senior year.
 He was also named to the 2008 Georgia All-Star team and the All-Northeast Georgia team.
 Lattimore earned two Defensive Player of the Year honors in Region 8-AAAA.
 He rushed 88 times for 857 yards and six touchdowns his junior year.
 He also recorded 118 total tackles, 15 sacks and 18 quarterback hurries in 10 games.

 College career

-Lattimore played for the South Florida Bulls from 2010 to 2013.
+Lattimore played at the University of South Florida for the Bulls from 2010 to 2013.
 He was redshirted in 2009.
 In 2010, he was named a Freshman All-American by Rivals.com.
 In 2011, he was named Second-team All-Big East by Athlon Sports and Phil Steele.
 In 2013, he earned Second-team All-AAC honors, was named USF Team MVP and was a team captain, leading the Bulls with a career-best 98 tackles.